UniMath/agda-unimath/src/simplicial-type-theory/action-on-directed-edges-functions.lagda.md

   eq-pair-eq-fiber (eq-pair (ap-id s) (ap-id t))
 ```

-### The action on simplicial edges of a composite function is the composite of the actions
+### The action on directed edges of a composite function is the composite of the actions

 ```agda
 compute-action-simplicial-hom-comp-function :